‘Vampire Diaries’ Episode 13: Did Kai Bring Elena Back Like Promised? [Spoilers]

 Caroline (Candice Accola) tries to help on her end–re-compelling as many people as possible along with Matt’s help.

 Bonnie is still mourning Enzo’s death.
-Refusing to help Damon with his Kai problem, Bonnie looks to Cade to find help with bring Enzo back.
+Refusing to help Damon with his Kai problem, Bonnie looks to Cade to find help with bringing Enzo back.
 During her meeting with Cade, she connects with Enzo–who tells her to not trust Cade, that he’s only using her to find Enzo.

 Why is she so valuable to Cade?
 Entertainment Weekly weighed in on the topic.